-Made from plant-based ingredients, our Skin Soother and Paw Soother is infused with moisturizing and soothing qualities that expedite the healing process.
+Made from plant-based ingredients, our Organic Snout Soother and Organic Wrinkle Balm is infused with moisturizing and soothing qualities that expedite the healing process.
 It also reduces the risk of infection thanks to its anti-fungal, anti-inflammatory, and antibacterial properties.

 Prevention is Key: How to Prevent Burned Dog Paws

 If you use a product like Paw Soother to heal your dog’s paws, you’ll notice how soft and smooth they become.
 While this signifies a healthy paw, it also means your dog is at greater risk of burned paw pads again.
 You should never walk your dog on hot asphalt, concrete, or other surfaces if you couldn’t stand to walk barefoot on them too.
 Use the palm of your hand or the sole of your foot to test temperatures.
 If the ground feels hot, your dog needs protection.

 Aside from strapping your pup in specialised dog shoes that make him walk like the neighborhood rodeo clown, how do you protect your dog’s paws?